Tang Juwu

 On Oct 11th 1932, in the Second Tungpientao Subjugation Operation, two Japanese cavalry brigades, one mixed brigade, and 7 Manchukuo puppet brigades attacked Tang Juwu's forces in Tonghua & Hengren area.
 The threat of Japanese aerial bombardment of Tonghua forced Tang to withdraw from it in order to save the civilian population.
-After the defection of the Manchukuoan 37th Route commander Wang Yongcheng, Tang Juwu was able to break through the Japanese encirclement to the west and escape.
-On October 16, the Japanese took over Tonghua, and on the 17th, Hengren, with a casualties of 500 men.
-Tang and the remainder of his force eventually were forced to flee into Rehe.
+After the defection of the Manchukuo 37th Route commander Wang Yongcheng, Tang Juwu was able to break through the Japanese encirclement to the west and escape.
+On October 16, the Japanese took over Tonghua, and on the 17th, Hengren, with 500 casualties.
+Tang and the remainder of his force were eventually forced to flee into Rehe.

 When the battle of Rehe broke out early in 1933, he was made head of the Northeast Anti-Japanese Volunteer 3rd Corps.
 Unable to stand idle against the Japanese following the Tanggu Truce Tang joined the Chahar People's Anti-Japanese Army in May 1933.
-He was later taken back by the Nationalist army and given command of a Regiment as part of Chiang Kai-shek's efforts to disperse the Anti Japanese Army and avoid war with the Japanese.
-After the outbreak of the Second Sino-Japanese War he was assigned to operate behind the Japanese lines as a guerilla commander.
-He was killed in action in Hebei on May 18, 1939.
+He was later taken back by the Nationalist army and given command of a regiment as part of Chiang Kai-shek's efforts to disperse the Anti Japanese Army and avoid war with the Japanese.
+After the outbreak of the Second Sino-Japanese War he was assigned to operate behind Japanese lines as a guerilla commander.

+In September 1938, Tang Juwu's men engaged with the Japanese Army seven times at Huangzhuang Town, Baodi County in Eastern Hebei and suffered 120 casualties while claiming to have captured more than 20 rifles.
+In October, his men engaged with the Japanese Army three times in Xin'an Town, Baodi County and claimed the capture of more than 50 rifles and 4 light machine guns while destroying two enemy vehicles.
+In the same month, they fought four battles in Yutian County and lost 5 soldiers.
+In January and February 1939, they engaged with the Japanese Army nine times at Pingtai Mountain, Qian'an County and claimed the capture of more than 70 rifles and 8 light machine guns.
+In April, they fought five times at Qinglong County and Dushan County in Rehe Province with no losses.
+On May 18, 1939, the Japanese Army surrounded Tang Juwu and his men at Pingtai Mountain.
+Tang Juwu immediately ordered his forces to split into two groups and break out of the encirclement from two routes.
+The main force broke though to the north while Tang Juwu led a portion of his men to break out from the south but encountered the enemy.
+Tang Juwu personally led from the front and was hit with a bullet.
+Despite significant bleeding from his waist, he continued directing his men to fight.
+After a final fierce charge by the enemy with heavy machine guns, commander Tang and more than 200 of his men were all killed in action with only 3 survivors.